Antabuse-123/root-me-api-wrapper/CONTRIBUTING.md

 ## Issues

-Feel free to open an issue if you have any problem.
+* If you find a bug, please open an issue and follow the template
+* If you have a feature request, please open an issue and follow the template